-When Is Amazon Prime Day—And What Every Shopper Needs to Know
+When Is Amazon Prime Day 2021: What Every Shopper Needs to Know

-For months, the question on everyone's lips has been "When is Amazon Prime Day," and rightfully so: Amazon Prime Day deals are quite literally some of the best sales anywhere online in a given year.
+The question on everyone's lips is, "When is Amazon Prime Day?" and rightfully so: Amazon Prime Day deals are quite literally some of the best sales.

 When is Amazon Prime Day?

-The fifth annual Prime Day, Amazon’s biggest sale event of the year, will begin at midnight ET on Monday, July 15 and will run through Tuesday, July 16 at 11:59 PM ET.
-The 48-hour event will feature over one million amazing Amazon deals, rivaling Black Friday as the biggest global shopping event of the year.
+Amazon’s biggest sale event of the year, Prime Day, will begin at midnight PDT on June 21 and run through 11:59 p.m.
+PDT on June 22.
+The 48-hour event will feature more than two million amazing Amazon Prime sale offerings, rivaling Black Friday as the biggest global shopping event of the year.
+Many of the deals are timed and will sell out fast so you have to be on your shopping game to catch the best discounts.
 Don’t have a Prime membership yet?
 You may reconsider after seeing these 17 Amazon Prime benefits you might not know about.

 What is Amazon Prime Day?

 Think of it as Amazon’s annual retail celebration.
 Prime Day is literally 48 hours of deals, steals, and lowered prices for those who are Amazon Prime members.
 “Amazon’s Prime Day is known for deep discounts on Amazon’s own brands and devices because they have more wiggle room in their margins,” explains Bodge.
 “They can afford to take a hit on Kindles because once you own a Kindle, you are a captive audience and will continue to buy Kindle books from Amazon.
 The same with a Ring doorbell, which comes with a free plan, but there’s also a low-cost monthly plan with more features, as well as Echo devices.”